Thorsten Kaye

 Thorsten Kaye (born Thorsten Ernst Kieselbach, 22 February 1966) is a German-British-American actor.
-His best known roles include Patrick Thornhart on One Life to Live, Dr. Ian Thornhart on Port Charles, Zach Slater on All My Children and Ridge Forrester on The Bold and the Beautiful.
+He is best known for his soap opera roles as Dr. Ian Thornhart on Port Charles, Zach Slater on All My Children and Ridge Forrester on The Bold and the Beautiful.
+For his performances, he received nine Daytime Emmy Award nominations for Outstanding Lead Actor in a Drama Series, winning the award twice, in 2023 and 2024, for his role as Ridge Forrester.